kammous/k8s-training-doc/content/02-Installation/03-ubuntu-install/_index.md

     - HostOnly interface    : 1 (ref. step 1).
     - NAT network interface : 1

+{{% notice warning %}}
-By default , NAT will be the first in network adapter order , change it like below.
+By default , NAT will be the first in network adapter order , change it.
-NAT interface should be the second interface
-Host-Only should be the first one
+NAT interface should be the second interface and Host-Only should be the first one
+{{% /notice  %}}

 - Install Ubuntu on this VM and go ahead with all default options
  - When asked, provide user name `k8s` and set password